pkmnabcd/physics_lab_tech/multi_platform_projects/homebrew origin/manual.md

 When you have the terminal open in the same directory as `chileTempCleanerAndGrapher.bat`, use this command format to run the script:

-`./chileTempCleanerAndGrapher.bat [filename]`
+`.\chileTempCleanerAndGrapher.bat [filename]`

-The `./` before the script name tells the terminal to run the script.
+The `.\` before the script name tells the terminal to run the script.
 The brackets represent the filename that will be passed to the python and Java files.
 Two things are *super important* to note about these.
 * Always use forward-slash `/` when navigating through a folder
 * If there is a space in the path, *always use quotation marks around the filename*